The ColorBreeze Complete

-Admittedly, there are going to be fewer people who fit into these new categories but they exist, I promise!
+Admittedly, there are going to be fewer people who fit into these new categories, but they exist, I promise!
 I've seen them.
-You will too once you start studying this field
+You will, too, once you start studying this field in-depth.

 If you felt ok in one of the Light, Clear, or Deep seasons, but there was something just a little off, you might be one too!